dingbat/nsrails/readme.md

 ```

-The framework is very flexible to fit the specific needs of your Rails (or RESTful) server.
+The framework is very flexible and can fit the specific needs of your Rails (or RESTful) server.
 Some features include:

 * Keeping models and properties of your choice [in-sync](https://github.com/dingbat/nsrails/wiki/NSRailsSync) with those of Rails
 * [Nesting](https://github.com/dingbat/nsrails/wiki/Nesting) your related models (has-many, etc)